santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 |---|---|---|
 | ![](/wp-content/uploads/2026/02/wave-simple-fitted.svg) | ![](/wp-content/uploads/2026/02/wave-simple-stroke.svg) | ![](/wp-content/uploads/2026/02/wave-simple-refitted.svg) |

-#### **Stage 1b: Detect Misclassified Corners (With Skeleton)**
+### Stage 1b: Detect Misclassified Corners (With Skeleton)

-If skeleton information is available, we perform a second-pass analysis:

-- Match each outline point to its closest skeleton point using spatial proximity (within 2.0 units)
-- For points classified as "Corner" in the outline, check if they correspond to "Smooth" points in the skeleton
-- If there's a mismatch, the outline point is likely a **false positive corner** caused by stroking artifacts rather than a real intentional corner

-We correct these misclassified points by:
-- Using the skeleton's tangent direction (which is stable and reliable)
-- Replacing the problematic outline angles with the skeleton's incoming and outgoing angles
-- Re-classifying the point as "Smooth"
+If skeleton information is available, I do a second pass.
+Each outline point is matched to its closest skeleton point (within 2.0 units).
+For points that the first stage marked as "Corner", I now check what the corresponding skeleton point says — if the skeleton considers that location smooth, the corner on the outline is probably just a stroking artefact.
+In that case I borrow the skeleton's incoming and outgoing tangent directions, replace the outline-derived angles, and re-classify the point as "Smooth".

 **Example: Skeleton-aware correction catches false corners**

 ![Skeleton-Aware Correction Workflow](/wp-content/uploads/2026/02/wave-simple-skeleton-correction.svg)

-#### **Stage 2: Detect and Correct G₁ Failures (With Skeleton)**
+### Stage 2: Detect and Correct G₁ Failures (With Skeleton)

-After initial classification and smoothing, we check for **G₁ continuity failures** — points where incoming and outgoing angles still differ by more than a tiny threshold (0.5°, indicating non-smoothness in the fitted curve).

-For each failing point, if skeleton information is available:

-1. **Geometric matching**: Find the closest skeleton point using the outline point's spatial location
-2. **Angle extraction**: If a match is found, extract the skeleton's tangent angle at that location
-3. **Selective correction**: Use the skeleton's angle to override the outline-derived angle at the failing point
-4. **Propagation**: Re-apply G₁ smoothing to all neighboring points, which propagates the correction and helps neighboring points converge

-The correction is **selective and conservative**:
-- Only failing points are corrected
-- Only if a confident skeleton match exists (spatial distance < 2.0 units)
-- If the correction succeeds, we validate again; if it still fails, we continue anyway (graceful degradation)
+After this first clean-up, there can still be G₁ continuity failures — places where the incoming and outgoing tangents differ by more than a tiny threshold (I use 0.5°, which is a visually meaningful difference for these curves).
+For each such point, if I can match it confidently to a skeleton point, I again take the skeleton's tangent direction as the ground truth and override the outline-derived angle.
+Then I re-run the G₁ smoothing on the neighbourhood so that the correction propagates to nearby points.
+This step is deliberately conservative: only points that actually fail the G₁ test are touched, and only when the skeleton match is within 2.0 units.

-#### **Stage 3: Fit the Refined Curve**
+### Stage 3: Fit the Refined Curve

-Once all corrections are applied, the outline points are passed through the curve fitting algorithm with:
-- Corrected point classifications (fewer false corners)
-- Corrected/validated tangent angles (ensuring G₁ continuity)
-- The full constraint set from the two-parameter curve approach

-The result is a clean, smooth curve that respects the original geometry while resolving the stroking-induced discontinuities.
+Once these corrections are applied, I send the outline points back through the same curve fitting algorithm described earlier.
+At this point the point classifications are cleaner (fewer false corners) and the tangent angles at the joins have been validated or corrected using the skeleton as a reference.
+With that improved constraint set, the two-parameter curve fitter produces a new outline that respects the original geometry while smoothing out the stroking-induced discontinuities.
+At segment joints I explicitly aim for $G^1$ continuity (matching position and direction); I do not attempt to enforce $G^2$ continuity of curvature on the outline.

 Now let us try the Malayalam letter va again, this time with stroke: